-- 1. Students move through paramedic coursework in sequence, beginning with the First Semester (Fall) coursework. - 2.
-Students must receive a letter grade of "C" or higher in "PAR" courses to be eligible to graduate from the program. - 3.
-Clinical Grades will be given on a Credit/Non-Credit basis.
-Students must earn a credit grade in all "PAR" clinical courses to be eligible to graduate from the program. - 4.
-Students who at anytime during the program earn a letter grade below a "C" in "PAR" courses or receive a non-credit in "PAR" clinical courses will be dismissed from the program. - 5.
-Students who at anytime during the program earn a letter grade below a "C" in "PAR" courses or receive a non-credit in "PAR" clinical courses will be dismissed from the program.
+1. Students move through paramedic coursework in sequence, beginning with the First Semester (Fall) coursework.

+2. Students must receive a letter grade of "C" or higher in "PAR" courses to be eligible to graduate from the program.

+3. Clinical Grades will be given on a Credit/Non-Credit basis.
+Students must earn a credit grade in all "PAR" clinical courses to be eligible to graduate from the program.

+4. Students who at anytime during the program earn a letter grade below a "C" in "PAR" courses or receive a non-credit in "PAR" clinical courses will be dismissed from the program.